Air tightness testing is compulsory in England and Wales under Part L1A of Building Regulations 2006.

 In December 2007, RMP Acoustic Consultants and Building Test Services Ltd in Devon embarked on a new partnership offering combined air tightness and pre-completion sound insulation testing.
 Phil Wright of the Building Test Services is a fully accredited member of the Air Tightness Testing & Measurement Association (ATTMA).
 Upon completion of a successful air tightness test an ATTMA certificate can be issued.

-RMP Acoustic Consultants are members of the Independent Air Tightness Testing Scheme (iATS) and undertake air tightness testing for a variety of clients.
+RMP Acoustic Consultants are members of Elmhurst Airtightness Scheme (EAS) – formerly known as the Independent Air Tightness Testing Scheme (iATS) – and they regularly undertake air tightness testing for a variety of clients.

 Air leakage can contribute to up to 10% of heat loss in buildings as well as occupants dissatisfaction.
 Gaps and cracks in the building envelope are often difficult to detect by visual inspection, as they can be obscured by internal building finishes or external cladding.
 The alternative method is to measure leakiness of the building fabric as a whole.